Alex Boone: Arizona Cardinals

 On September 5, 2017, Boone signed with the Arizona Cardinals.
 He started 13 games at left guard for the Cardinals in 2017.

 After expressing interest in a comeback to the NFL, Boone had a workout with the Baltimore Ravens on December 11, 2020.

 Seattle Seahawks

 On December 23, 2020, Boone signed with the practice squad of the Seattle Seahawks.
 He was elevated to the active roster on January 2, 2021, for the team's week 17 game against the San Francisco 49ers, and reverted to the practice squad after the game.
 His practice squad contract with the team expired after the season on January 18, 2021.

-After Football
+After football

 Boone began coaching various pee wee football teams as well as running a yearly Offensive Line gym.
-He makes regular appearances on SKOR North in a weekly show called "Trenches With Boone" where Phil Mackey and Boone discuss the previous week of football, "fire" someone, and do film breakdown of the previous Minnesota Vikings game with an emphasis on O-Line play.
+He makes regular appearances on SKOR North in a weekly show called "The O-Line Committee" where Phil Mackey, Jeremiah Sirles and Boone discuss the previous week of football, and do film breakdown of the previous week’s NFL games with an emphasis on O-Line play.